OccupationalTherapy.com Phone: 866-782-9924

 Beth Ann Hatkevich, Ph.D., OTR/L

-Dr. Hatkevich has expertise with sensory processing strategies as it relates to adolescent and adult performance deficits.
-She has a strong clinical background and has worked with various populations in both rehabilitation and mental health settings.
-She is a leader in community based treatment models for occupational therapy practice.
-She also has a strong interest in learning and teaching strategies and client motivational factors.
+Dr. Hatkevich has a strong clinical background and has worked with a variety of populations in both rehabilitation and mental health settings.
+She is a leader in community-based practice models for occupational therapy.
+Dr. Hatkevich’s research interests include at-risk adolescents and young adults and aging individuals with intellectual and developmental disabilities.

 Related Courses